rambodazimi/rambodazimi.github.io/content/authors/admin/_index.md

 ## About Me

-Driven software engineering graduate from McGill University, with a CGPA of 3.67/4, specializing in Machine Learning and Software Engineering.
-Currently working at Quantiphi (Toronto) and McGill University (Montreal) on several impactful projects ranging from efficient fine-tuning of LLMs to improving fabrication predictability using computer vision models.
-Proficient in Python, Java, C, PyTorch, TensorFlow, Pandas, cv2, and more.
-Previously interned twice at Ericsson as a Network Engineer Intern and at Walter Surface Technologies as an IT Intern.
+Software engineering graduate from McGill University, with a CGPA of 3.67/4, specializing in machine learning, LLMs, backend development, cloud computing, database management, the development of AI-powered software solutions, automation systems, and scalable web applications.
+Worked at Quantiphi, McGill, NRC, and MILA on several impactful projects ranging from software engineering to machine learning.
+Proficient in Python, Java, C, C++, Flask, TensorFlow, PyTorch, SQL, Docker, and more.
+Previously interned at Ericsson as Network Engineer Intern and Walter Surface Technologies as IT Intern.